"The network crashed"

 Note: The first two steps above could be considered somewhat optional.

-Steps 3 through 8 will actually "fix" this problem.
+Steps 3 through 8 actually "fix" this problem.

 Edit the Registry and modify a DHCP Broadcast flag setting.

-This does not disable the feature but it does change the order on how the DHCP addresses are discovered.
+This does not disable the feature but it does change the order DHCP addresses are discovered.
 As dangerous as this sounds, it is benign, only changing how DHCP is searched.
 These instructions assume you know how to edit the registry; if not, please talk with a knowledgeable friend.

 HKey_Local_Machine\System\CurrentControlSet\ Services\TCPIP\Parameters\Interfaces